 - Intensive training in the unique Mayo Clinic frozen section laboratory.
 The frozen section method was developed at Mayo and has been successfully utilized ever since.
 Learn more about our frozen section laboratory by reading our rotation descriptions and frequently asked questions.

 - Unique seminars in the Department of Laboratory Medicine and Pathology's Leadership and Management Course.
 Mayo Clinic is committed to training future leaders in medicine and has worked with our department to develop a curriculum in leadership and management specifically geared for pathology residents and fellows.

 - Numerous fellowship training programs offered in the department.

 - Elective rotations at Mayo Clinic's campuses in Phoenix/Scottsdale, Arizona, and Jacksonville, Florida.
 Community pathology rotations are also available in southeast Minnesota or Wisconsin with the Mayo Clinic Health System.

-After completing the Anatomic and Clinical Pathology Residency in the AP/CP, AP/NP, or AP or CP only (available in Physician-Scientist Research track), you are eligible to take the certification examination offered by the American Board of Pathology.
+After successfully completing residency in AP/CP, AP/NP, or AP or CP only (available in Physician-Scientist Research track), you are eligible to take the certification examination offered by the American Board of Pathology.

 The Anatomic and Clinical Pathology Residency at Mayo Clinic in Rochester, Minnesota, was accredited in 1953.
 We anticipate that seven trainees will complete this program annually.

 Aug.
 11, 2017